Berlin and Frankfurt both hit German coronavirus risk threshold | DW | 08.10.2020

 "I'm very concerned about this,'' Spahn said at a Berlin press conference after the latest numbers were published.

-Spahn urged Germans to maintain distance and obey hygiene measures before there is a point "where we lose control."
+Spahn urged Germans to maintain distance and obey hygiene measures in order to avoid reaching the point "where we lose control."

 The minister also hailed Berlin authorities for acting even before the critical update on the city-wide infection rates.
-Berlin has been tightening restrictions on the city's nightlife and social gatherings after various regions of the city reported rising infection numbers.
+Berlin has been tightening restrictions on the city's nightlife and social gatherings after various districts within the city had long surpassed the government's warning level.

 The Thursday estimate, however, applies to the entire German capital, which is also one of the country's 16 federal states.

+According to Frankfurter Allgemeine Zeitung, the majority of Germany's states are willing to impose a ban on providing accommodation to people coming from risky areas.
+However, people from these areas would likely not be banned from entering the less affected states.

-Separately, the head of Germany's official Robert Koch Institute, Lothar Wieler, warned infections were rising "in almost all regions" of the country.
+Separately, the head of Germany's official Robert Koch Institute, Lothar Wieler, warned that the caseload rising "in almost all regions" of the country.

 "We don't know how the situation in Germany will develop in the next few weeks," he added.
 "It is possible to have the virus spread uncontrollably."